Are you thinking of doing a Florence to Venice day trip?

 - Ca’ Angeli: is based in the San Polo district and offers epic views over the Grand Canal.
 It’s not far from Santa Lucia railway station and Rialto Bridge.

-Looking for more ideas on where to stay in Venice? see my post about the best places to stay in Venice divided by the six neighbourhoods of the city.
+Looking for more ideas on where to stay in Venice? see my post looking at the best places to stay in Venice divided by the six neighbourhoods of the city.

 How far is Florence from Venice?